LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       Monet painted 12 pictures of Gare Saint-Lazare in all.
 They are found at, amonst other places, London's National Gallery and Musee D’Orsay in Paris.
+    sideGalleryImages:
+      - imageTitle: Monet's Gare Saint Lazare, a series of paintings of this famous Parisian station.
+Read the funny story of how Monet blagged his way in on this page.
+        imageUrl: /assets/10-paintings-monet-gare-saint-lazare.jpg
+      - imageTitle: The Arrival of the Normandy Train at Gare Saint Lazare
+        imageUrl: /assets/10-paintings-monet-arrival-normandy-train-gare-saint-lazare.jpg
+      - imageTitle: Monet's Goods Sheds at the Gare Saint Lazare
+        imageUrl: /assets/10-paintings-monet-goods-sheds-saint-lazare-station.jpg
   - textTitle: Luncheon at the Boating Lake (Renoir, 1880-1)
     text: >-
       ### Luncheon at the Boating Lake is a classic Renoir: it is contemporary,